shfischer/MSE_risk_comparison/readme.md

 The root folder contains the following R scripts:

-  - `OM.R`: This script creates the operating model (OM),
+-   `OM*.R`: Scripts for creating the operating model (OM)
+    -   `OM_SAM_fit.R` script for configuring and running SAM,
+    -   `OM_Eqsim.R` runs EqSim on SAM model fit to create ICES style reference points,
+    -   `OM_length.R` preparation of length data for the generation of the length index for the rfb rule,
+    -   `OM.R` generate the operating model(s),
+    -   `OM_MSY.R` calculation of real MSY reference points with the mse framework,
-  - `funs.R` contains functions and methods used for the creation of the operating models and for running the MSE,
+-   `funs.R` contains functions and methods used for the creation of the operating models and the modules of the MSE,
+-   `funs_GA.R` functions for running the MSE within the genetic algorithm and calculate summary statistics and fitness values,
+-   `funs_WKNSMSE.R` mse modules for running the category 1 SAM-based ICES MSY rule,
-  - `MP_run.R` is an R script for running MSE projections,
+-   `MP_run.R` an R script for running MSE projections with the genetic algorithm, usually called from a job submission script (`*.pbs`),
-  - `MP_analysis.R` is for analysing the results.
+-   `MP_analysis.R` script for analysing the results.

 The following input files are provided:

-  - `input/model_input_stk_d.rds` contains the XSA stock input data
+-   `input/model_input_stk_d.rds` contains the XSA stock input data,
-  - `input/model_input_idx.rds` contains the XSA survey index input data
+-   `input/model_input_idx.rds` contains the XSA survey index input data,
-  - `input/stock.rds` contains the XSA model fit from WGCSE 2021 for the landings only assessment
+-   `input/stock.rds` contains the XSA model fit from WGCSE 2021 for the landings only assessment,
-  - `input/stock_d.rds` contains the XSA model fit from WGCSE 2021 for the total catch assessment
+-   `input/stock_d.rds` contains the XSA model fit from WGCSE 2021 for the total catch assessment,

-The following outputs summarising the results from running the optimisation are provided:

-  - `output/pol_obj_fun_explorations_stats.csv` exploration of fitness
-    functions for pollack
-  - `output/pol_interval_MSY_stats.csv` impact of fixing the catch advice interval for pollack
-  - `output/all_stocks_MSY_stats.csv` optimisation results for all 29
-    simulated stocks
-  - `output/groups_MSY_stats.csv` optimisation results for stock groups
+-   `input/fit.rds` SAM model fit,
+-   `input/length/ALKs.csv` age-length keys, used for generating the length index,
+-   `input/ple.27.7e/baseline/1000_20/input_rfb.rds` default mse input
+    object for running the rfb rule.

 ## R, R packages and version info